Nextiva / Blog / Marketing & Sales

 How will you train team members on procedures and test the plan with practice scenarios to identify gaps?

-Training team members based on others’ mistakes is ideal here.
-The fewer social media crises your business experiences, the better.
-One lesson we can pass on for sure is that failing to act during a social media crisis is THE WORST course of action possible.
-You must react and manage the crisis; how to best achieve that depends on its nature.
+One lesson we can pass on for sure is that failing to act during a social media crisis is one of the worst courses of action possible.
+You must react and manage the situation; how to do that best depends on its nature.
+The role of social media in crisis management goes far beyond publishing a heartfelt ‘we’re sorry’ Reel.

 When a crisis emerges, having a plan allows your business to respond swiftly, decisively, and with the best chance of mitigating the fallout.